microprediction/timemachines/CONTRIBUTE.md

 # Time-machines contributors guide

-Hello, we hope you are interested in helping us create free open short term prediction of anything for anyone.

-## You may ask yourself, "Well, how did I get here?"
-And you may ask yourself, "How do I work this?"
+You may ask yourself, "Well, how did I get here?"
+And you may ask yourself, "How do I work this?".

 Okay enough 80's rock.
 Chances are you're here because you reached out to connect on Linked-In and you have some manner of time-series or quantitative interest so I sent you an invite.
 And now you find yourself in a conspiracy aimed at upending artisan data science by unleashing a billion little reward-seeking algorithms into a micro-economy, commoditizing repeated quantitative tasks of all kinds, and making data scientists look like fools.

 Oh never mind.
 Let's start here:

+Hello, we hope you are interested in helping us create free open short term prediction of anything for anyone.

 ## Goals